All days not listed are spent at sea enjoying the excellent facilities aboard Columbus. Ports of call may be subject to change.

-Passage through the world's most famous - and busiest - waterway, the Suez Canal, brings Magellan into the Mediterranean, where a quintet of calls brings the opportunity to discover yet more wonders a little closer to home.
+Passage through the world's most famous - and busiest - waterway, the Suez Canal, brings Columbus into the Mediterranean, where a trio of calls brings the opportunity to discover yet more wonders a little closer to home.

-A morning call in Gibraltar - 'more British than Britain' - brings a first real taste of home.
-Wander past the familiar shops on Main Street, or perhaps to take the cable-car to the top of the Rock for views across the Straits to Africa.
+A morning call in Gibraltar brings a first real taste of home.
+Wander past familiar British shops on Main Street, or perhaps to take the cable-car to the top of the Rock for views across the Straits to Africa.

-Magellan arrives back in Tilbury, at the end of an amazing exploration.
+Columbus arrives back in Tilbury, at the end of her amazing globe-trotting adventure.

 British Citizens will need a full, 10-year passport to travel on this cruise.
 Since some countries require visitors to be valid for at least six months after the return date of the cruise we recommend that all customers ensure that this is the case.
 Holders of non-British passports should check with the relevant embassies to see if any requirements and restrictions exist for any countries visited during the cruise.